 angular-in-memory-web-api: An Angular-supported library that simulates a remote server's web api without requiring an actual server or real HTTP calls.
 Good for demos, samples, and early stage development (before you even have a server).
 Read about it in the HTTP Client page.

 bootstrap: Bootstrap is a popular HTML and CSS framework for designing responsive web apps.
 Some of the samples improve their appearance with bootstrap.

 The packages listed in the devDependencies section of the

 You don't have to deploy them with the production application although there is no harm in doing so.

-@types/* - TypeScript definition files.
-Learn more about it in the TypeScript Configuration chapter.
+@types/*: TypeScript definition files.
+Learn more about it in the TypeScript Configuration guide.

 There isn't a peerDependencies section in the QuickStart

 package.json, which has important consequences for your application.

 This section explains why you load the polyfill dependency

 packages in the QuickStart application's